 Chapter 151 of the Texas Civil Practice and Remedies Code allows for an alternative form of dispute resolution called a trial by Special Judge.

 This is a procedure where both parties agree, with the trial court’s approval, to hire a qualified former judge who has served at least four years in a district or county court to determine all or part their dispute.

 The Special Judge charges a fee that is paid equally by the parties and conducts a trial in the same manner as a court trying an issue without a jury.
-The Texas Rules of Evidence apply in the proceeding and a record of the hearing is made by a certified court reporter.
+The Texas Rules of Evidence and Texas Rules of Civil Procedure apply in the proceeding and a record of the hearing is made by a certified court reporter.

-After hearing the evidence and arguments of counsel, the Special Judge renders a verdict and Referring district court performs the ministerial act of entering judgment on the basis of such a verdict.
-This judgment may be appealed in the same manner as any other judgment of a district or country court.
+After hearing the evidence and arguments of counsel, the Special Judge renders a verdict and the referring district court performs the ministerial act of entering judgment on the basis of such a verdict.
+This judgment may be appealed in the same manner as any other judgment of a district or county court.

 If you agreed to arbitration, you can agree to trial by Special Judge